 45 dads were portrayed with their children, and the work was first published in 2014.
 Johan Bävman has won numerous awards, both in Sweden and internationally, for this series, and the pictures have been shown on several photo festivals around the world.
 The Swedish Dads exhibition has also toured internationally with The Swedish Institute.

-To date, the pictures have been shown in 65 countries and more to come.
+To date, the pictures have been shown in 65 countries.

 Past venues and number of visitors